MoDELSVGU/datamodel/README.md

-# dm2schema
+# datamodel
- A code generator from defined data-model to SQL database schemata
+A datamodel java-parser and
+a MySQL model-to-code generator.